amilkov3/bar/Readme.md

 submit your **readme-student.md** or **readme-student.pdf** file.

 We strongly encourage you to think about testing your own code.
-Test driven development is a standard technique for softare, including systems software.
+Test driven development is a standard technique for software, including systems software.
 Bonnie is a _grader_, not your test suite.